Venezuelan crisis of 1895: Background

+On 5 May 1859, Venezuela and Brazil signed a treaty to delimit their borders.
+It was agreed that the Orinoco and Essequibo river basins would be recognized as Venezuela's, while the Amazon river basin would be recognized as Brazil's.

+The dispute went unmentioned for many years until gold was discovered in the region, which disrupted relations between the United Kingdom and Venezuela.
+In 1876, gold mines inhabited mainly by English-speaking people had been established in the Cuyuni basin, which was Venezuelan territory beyond the Schomburgk line but within the area Schomburgk thought Britain could claim.
+That year, Venezuela reiterated its claim up to the Essequibo River, to which the British responded with a counterclaim including the entire Cuyuni basin, although this was a paper claim the British never intended to pursue.

+In 1886, Schomburgk's initial sketch, which had been published in 1840, was the only version of the "Schomburgk Line" published in British maps.
+That led to accusations by US President Grover Cleveland that the line had been extended "in some mysterious way".

 In October 1886, Britain declared the line to be the provisional frontier of British Guiana, and in February 1887 Venezuela severed diplomatic relations.
-Proposals for a renewal of relations and settlement of the dispute failed repeatedly, and by summer 1894, diplomatic relations had been severed for seven years, the dispute having dragged on for half a century.
+Proposals for a renewal of relations and settlement of the dispute failed repeatedly.
+By summer 1894, diplomatic relations had been severed for seven years, the dispute having dragged on for half a century.
 In addition, both sides had established police or military stations at key points in the area, partly to defend claims to the Caratal goldfield of the region's Yuruari basin, which was within Venezuelan territory but claimed by the British.
 The mine at El Callao, started in 1871, was once one of the richest in the world, and the goldfields as a whole saw over a million ounces exported between 1860 and 1883.
 The gold mining was dominated by immigrants from the British Isles and the British West Indies, giving an appearance of almost creating a British colony on Venezuelan territory.

-History

-Its first settlers were Guayan Indians and Kamaracotos, coming from the savanna of the Divina Pastora and Tupuquen located to the left margin of the river Yuruari.
-They fed on hunting, fishing, and agriculture.
-Tumeremo was founded on January 26, 1788 under the name of "Mission of Our Lady of Bethlehem of Tumeremo" by the Capuchin monks of Catalonia, among them: Fray Mariano de Perafita, Fray Bonaventura de Carrocera, Fray Joaquín María de Martorell, Fray Ramón Pruna and Fray Tomas de Santa Eugenia.
-Tumeremo means "Painted Snake", in the dialect of the first Indians who inhabited those lands.
-The friars establish several missions and an agricultural emporium based on livestock and cotton cultivation.

-On 24 February 1781 a group of British privateers captured Essequibo and Demerara in Dutch Guyana, but did not stay.
-In March, two sloops of a Royal Navy squadron under Admiral Lord Rodney accepted the surrender of "Colony of Demarary and the River Essequebo".
-From 27 February 1782 to February 1783 the French occupied the colony after compelling Governor Robert Kinston to surrender.
-The peace of Paris, which occurred in 1783 restored these territories to the Dutch.

-In 1796 it was permanently occupied by the British and by 1800, Essequibo and Demerara collectively held around 380 sugarcane plantations.

-At the Peace of Amiens (1802), the Netherlands received the Essequibo colony for a short time, from 1802 to 1803, but after that the British again occupied it during the Napoleonic Wars.
-In 1812 Stabroek was renamed by the British as Georgetown.
-Essequibo became official British territory on 13 August 1814 as part of the Treaty of London and was merged with the colony of Demerara.

-But it also became involved in one of Latin America's most persistent border disputes because the new colony had the Essequibo river as its west border with the Spanish Captaincy General of Venezuela.
-Although Spain still claimed the region, the Spanish did not contest the treaty because they were preoccupied with their own colonies' struggles for independence war.